BurntSushi/rfcs/text/0000-simd-redux.md

 text search and more.
 The ubiquity of vendor dependent intrinsics is so far reaching that discovering a new algorithm using specific SIMD intrinsics is generally considered to be a publishable result.
-Therefore, it is paramount that a low level language like Rust provide access to a *familiar* API that provides vendor dependent intrinsics.
+Therefore, it is paramount that a systems language like Rust provide access to a *familiar* API that provides vendor dependent intrinsics.

 ## A Brief Survey